fufuok/utils/DOC.md

 func (x *Bool) Swap(new bool) (old bool)
 ```

-Swap atomically stores new into x and returns the previous value\.
+Swap atomically stores new into x and returns the previous value.

 ### func \(\*Bool\) Toggle